 - Sports bra or other tight-fitting workout clothes

 - Shoulder pads, chin straps and other athletic gear (think football players)

 Understanding the evolution of acne

 Acne begins when your skin sheds more dead skin cells than your body can get rid of on its own.
-On top of that, the cells and oil produced by acne prone skin are stickier than healthy skin cells and oil.
-The sticky combination of skin cells and oil mix together inside your pores and cause a plug.
+On top of that, the cells and oil produced by acne-prone skin are stickier than healthy skin cells and oil.
+The sticky combination mixes inside your pores and causes a plug.

 - Whitehead (non-inflamed)

 - Cyst (inflamed)